Do you know what DOG ESSENTIALS you are missing out? Find out now!

 - Check with your groomer about the type of products they use, or if they can use a specific brand designated by you

-- If your dog’s eyes are very sensitive, request for your groomer to avoid the area
+- If your dog’s eyes are very sensitive, request that your groomer avoid the area

 - Best to set the right expectations before the sessions so everyone knows what to expect